johncf/learn-log/software-engineering.md

      - Keeping history of failed experiments is as important as that of successful experiments
 1. Deployment: deploy, then monitor & maintain
    - Shadow-mode (parallel) deployment, Canary (gradual ramp-up) deployment
-   - Monitoring:
+1. Monitoring: to detect data drift and concept drift
    - software metrics (memory, compute, latency etc.)
    - input metrics (input length, fraction of missing values, image brightness)
    - output metrics (fraction of missing values, is null/empty/error)
    - user behavior (rerunning, switching to manual mode etc.)
    - set thresholds for notifications/alarms (for detecting drifts etc.)

 A good set of [MLOps tools](https://github.com/johncf/learn-log/blob/master/2023-05.md#mlops-tools) should make these steps as effortless as possible.